Rey79-coder/README-generator/output/README.md

   -[email](#email)

   ## Description:
-      This code can remind you what a profesional repo should contain.
-With several prompts throug the command line you can settle down your ideas and be ready to take the project to next step.
+      This code will help you to keep your repos in a professional way.
+With several prompts through the command line you can settle down your ideas and be ready to take the project to next step.
 Asking for collaboration is way easier when you as a coder knows what you want and what tools you can use.
 This code is the first step to start a repo.

   ## Installation:
       If you want you take advantage of this code.
 You need to install the following tools, code editor, node, and run in terminal npm require.